 All analyzers must be migrated at once; running some legacy analyzers and some AST analyzers is not supported.

-You can migrate to
+In GraphQL-Ruby 1.9, you can migrate to

 Interpreter before migrating to

 Analysis::AST.
 In that case, the

 irep_node tree will still be constructed and used for analysis, even though it will not be used for execution.